mmaker/mmaker.github.io/index.md

 My research focuses on the intersection of authentication and anonymity.
 I work on:

-- efficient and more secure zero-knowledge proofs,
+- improving efficiency and security of zero-knowledge proofs,
 - lightweight anonymous credential systems,
 - confidential transactions.